ECB's Draghi Sends Euro on a Wild Ride

-The euro rose by as much as 1.1% before paring its gains Thursday, after the European Central Bank raised its growth forecasts, triggering a volatile ride for a currency that has appreciated rapidly this year.
+The euro ended the European trading day up by nearly 1% Thursday, after the European Central Bank raised its growth forecasts, triggering a volatile ride for a currency that has appreciated rapidly this year.

 Continue Reading Below